huggingface/transformers/examples/research_projects/jax-projects/README.md

 It is recommended to install all relevant libraries both on your local machine and on the TPU virtual machine.
-This way, quick prototyping and testing can be done on your local machine and the actualy training can be done on the TPU VM.
+This way, quick prototyping and testing can be done on your local machine and the actual training can be done on the TPU VM.

 The following libraries are required to train a JAX/Flax model with 🤗 Transformers and 🤗 Datasets: